-It quite often tends to be the case that every time a user wants to get a lot of information from a Salesforce report they don’t look to see if a relevant report has been made in the past.
+It quite often tends to be the case that every time a user wants to get a lot of information from a report they don’t look to see if a relevant report has been made in the past.
 Instead, they opt to create their own brand new one, often ignoring best practices.
 This leads to bloated folders of reports that have remained unused for years.

 So what’s the best way to go about fixing this?